Peugeot 308 review - MPG, running costs & CO2

 "There are petrol, diesel and hybrid engine options, each suited to different types of owners"

-There’s bound to be a Peugeot 308 that suits your needs because there are petrol, diesel, mild-hybrid petrol and plug-in hybrid options, as well as the fully electric E-308.
-In general, we would recommend a petrol model to those who do a mix of motorway journeys and shorter trips around town, but the mild-hybrid is also a great option because it only costs slightly more but boosts fuel economy quite a bit.
+There’s bound to be a Peugeot 308 that suits your needs because there are mild-hybrid petrol, diesel, and plug-in hybrid options, as well as the fully electric E-308.
+In general, we would recommend the mild-hybrid petrol to those who do a mix of motorway journeys and shorter trips around town.

-Diesels work best for those doing a lot of long-distance drives, while plug-in hybrids are great for those with a short commute that can be done on electric power alone.
+Diesels work best for those doing a lot of long-distance drives, while plug-in hybrids are great for those with a short commute that can be done on electric power alone, so long as you can keep it charged up at home.
 The plug-in hybrid is also a good option for company-car drivers because of the low CO2 emissions figures.

 Peugeot 308 MPG & CO2

-The 1.2-litre three-cylinder petrol engine was a solid choice for the entry-level car, achieving up to 51.9mpg, while the mild-hybrid version of the same engine that arrived in 2024 can return up to 62.6mpg.
-While the standard petrol has CO2 emissions between 123g-147g/km, the mild-hybrid’s span 102-131g/km.
+The 1.2-litre three-cylinder petrol engine was a solid choice for the entry-level car, achieving up to 51.9mpg, but has since been discontinued.
+Now there’s a sole mild-hybrid version of the same engine that arrived in 2024, boosting economy to up to 62.6mpg.
+While the standard petrol had CO2 emissions between 123g-147g/km, the mild hybrid’s span 102-131g/km.

 More reviews

-Fuel economy is tough to work out for the plug-ins because it depends on usage – plug in every day and avoid using the engine at all costs and you could see up to 243mpg, according to Peugeot’s official figures, but that’s unlikely to be the reality for most.
+Fuel economy is tough to work out for the plug-ins because it depends on usage – plug in every day and avoid using the engine at all costs and Peugeot quotes figures of 428mpg, but that’s unlikely to be the reality.
 If you use the engine a lot, the economy figure could drop below that of the standard 1.2-litre petrol engine, because the engine also has to lug around a heavy battery.
-While the official EV range is 35-36 miles, we found around 30 to be more realistic in real-world driving.
-This is still a respectable figure, that should cover most commutes without consuming too much fuel.
+While the official EV range is 49 miles, that’s also bound to be lower in real-world driving.
+This is still a very respectable figure, that should cover most commutes without consuming too much fuel, though plug-in versions of rivals such as the Volkswagen Golf and Audi A3 can still go further.

 Insurance groups

-The standard petrol, mild-hybrid petrol and diesel engines span groups 19-21, which is a little higher than some family hatchbacks, perhaps because there’s no manual option.
-Plug-in hybrids start in group 26 and go up to 29 for the slightly more powerful version.
+The 308 spans groups 20-21, which is a little higher than some family hatchbacks, perhaps because there’s no manual option.
+Plug-in hybrids span groups 28 and 29, depending on the trim.

 Warranty